highcharts/highcharts/docs/accessibility/accessible-dynamic-data.md

 -----------------
 To enable announcements of new data and drilldown events for your charts, set the [`accessibility.announceNewData.enabled`](https://api.highcharts.com/highcharts/accessibility.announceNewData.enabled) option.

 Note that this will only work for users of screen readers and similar assistive technology.
-The announcements are made accessible to screen readers, and it will let its user know that there is new data.
+The announcements are made accessible to screen readers, and the user will be notified that there is new data.
 By default, the user will be notified every time there is new data, a maximum of once every 5 seconds.

 ```js
 Highcharts.chart('container', {